 - evidence of academic publications or academic prizes (after age 16)

-All EU (except ROI) and overseas candidates from countries not classed as majority native English speaking countries must submit a valid IELTS Academic, TOEFL or Pearson test score as evidence of fluency in English.
-This must have been taken no earlier than two years before the course start date.
+Overseas candidates from countries not classed as majority native English speaking countries must submit a valid English Language test score as evidence of fluency in English.
+This test must have been taken no earlier than September 2022.

 Choosing the correct options in the online admissions system